I just want to say how much I appreciate Micro.blog’s automatic archival of links I reference in my posts. That’s such a killer feature <3

 This looks extremely haunted, and I admit that it is, but it’s actually very simple, so let’s start from the beginning:

-is pretty arbitrary.
+VERSION is pretty arbitrary.
 You can literally set it to any string as far as I can tell (there doesn’t appear to be any sort of length limit either).
-If we want to represent the exact version number for a given update file, there is a file included in each firmware package called sip.ver
+If we want to represent the exact version number for a given update file, there is a file included in each firmware package called sip.ver.
+Open it in a text editor to view the exact version information.
+In this case, I am working with software version 5.9.8.5760.

-represents the location on an FTP server that the phone can download the firmware image from.
+PATH represents the location on an FTP server that the phone can download the firmware image from.
 Open your extracted firmware directory and find the the relevant file for your phone’s part number.
-In my case, for the Polycom VVX 311, I am looking for a file named 3111-48350-001.sip.ld
+In my case, for the Polycom VVX 311, I am looking for a file named 3111-48350-001.sip.ld.

 <PHONE_IMAGES>